gorkemgul/PyTorch_Basic_Experimental_Projects/README.md

 # PyTorch Basic Experimental Projects
-In this repository, There are basic models that I've created while I was learning PyTorch at the beginning
+In this repository, There are basic models that I created while I was learning PyTorch at the beginning